 Project: Certification.

 Property Legal Description:

 Owners Name, and Address:

-The undersigned has served as the general contractor of the real professional (the "Premises") for roperty constructed at
+The undersigned has served as the general contractor of the real p (the "Premises") for property constructed at

-("Project Owner") for which the undersigned acknowledges is to recredits under Section 42 of the Internal Revenue Code, HOME Partnerships Act of the National Affordable Housing Act of 199 Economic Recovery Act of 2008 in the Federal Housing Finance F I Section 1338.
-Accordingly, the undersigned hereby certifies to Ox Authority that the Premises is in compliance with all requirements of the appropriate board of fire underwriters or off which the Premises is located.
+("Project Owner") for which the undersigned acknowledges is to Credits under Section 42 of the Internal Revenue Code, HOME Partnerships Act of the National Affordable Housing Act of 1995 Economic Recovery Act of 2008 in the Federal Housing Finance I Section 1338.
+Accordingly, the undersigned hereby certifies to O Authority that the Premises is in compliance with all requires environmental, building, fire, health and other government requirements of the appropriate board of fire underwriters or of which the Premises is located.
 Further, the Premises complies Building Code and National Electric Code, the local code adopted Property Standards [MPS] in 24 CFR 200.926.
-This newly consumed Model Energy Code Published by the Council of American Berequirements under the Fair Housing Act (42 U.S.C.
-3601-3620) applicable State and local housing quality standards and code recode requirements, the housing meets the housing property 92.251(a)(2)(i) through (V) and/or NHTF's 24 CFR Part 93.301(a) funding under Title II of the Home Investment funding under Title II of the Home Investment funding under NHTF funding under the Housing and Regulatory Reform Act of 2008, Division A, Title where and the Wyoming Community Development nents and restrictions of all applicable zoning, all ordinances, rules and regulations and the her similar body acting in and for the locality in with the applicable edition of the International d by the presiding jurisdiction and the Minimum structed housing meets the current edition of the uilding Officials and handicapped accessibility hand where applicable.
-The Premises also meets all quirements and if there are no such standards or standards under the HOME's 24 CFR Part
+This newly come Model Energy Code Published by the Council of American Enguirements under the Fair Housing Act (42 U.S.C.
+3601-3620 applicable State and local housing quality standards and code recode requirements, the housing meets the housing property 92.251(a)(2)(i) through (V) and/or NHTF's 24 CFR Part 93.301(a were built to specifications of architectural drawings for E funding under Title II of the Home Investment 90, and/or NHTF funding under the Housing and Regulatory Reform Act of 2008, Division A, Title Owner and the Wyoming Community Development ments and restrictions of all applicable zoning tal ordinances, rules and regulations and the ther similar body acting in and for the locality in with the applicable edition of the International ed by the presiding jurisdiction and the Minimum structed housing meets the current edition of the Building Officials and handicapped accessibility 10), where applicable.
+The Premises also meets all equirements and if there are no such standards only standards under the HOME's 24 CFR Par

 If this project consists of manufactured housing it meets the Standards established in 24 CFR Part 3280.
-These standards pro aspects of performance for such housing.
-The project complies governing installation.
-In the absence of such laws or codes, the project instructions for installation of manufactured housing units and is e-empt State and local codes covering the same s with applicable State and local laws or codes project complies with the manufacturer's written
+These standards praspects of performance for such housing.
+The project complie governing installation.
+In the absence of such laws or codes, the instructions for installation of manufactured housing units and in re-empt State and local codes covering the same es with applicable State and local laws or codes project complies with the manufacturer's written

 Name of Contractor's Company or Contractor's Agent:

 Name and Title of Contractor or Contractor's Agent:

 Street Address:

 City, State, Zip Code:

 Telephone Number (including area code):

 Signature: Date: